 Should I pre-medicate with antibiotics before this appointment?

 Patients with prosthetic joints, or heart valve replacements, or a history of sub-acute bacterial endocarditis will usually require antibiotic pre-medications at least 1 hour prior to any dental procedure that may produce bleeding in the mouth.
 (Your physician who manages your medical condition will instruct you to pre-medicate prior to dentistry, and prescribe appropriate medications if you truly require these protective drugs before dental treatment.)
 Extremely anxious patients may also need to pre-medicate with sedative medications prior to dental treatment.
 If sedative medications are required by the dental patient, then a driver will also be necessary to transport the patient to and from the dental procedure.
-Medications required prior to appointments may be prescribed by the endodontist at a consultation appointment, or by the general dentist who referred the patient to the endodontist for treatment, or by a medical practitioner responsible for monitoring the patient’s medical condition which necessitates premedication prior to dentistry.
+Medications required prior to treatment may be prescribed by the endodontist at a consultation appointment prior to your dental procedure.

 Do I need a driver for the appointment?